 Last week we got to hear Sir Martin Sorrell speak to members of the Advertising Producers Association about video production companies.
-There was a detailed focus on his company S4 Capital, its strategy and how it sees the future of advertising in general but also how this affects production companies.
+There was a detailed focus on his company S4 Capital, its strategy, and how it sees the future of advertising in general but also how this affects video production companies.

-Since his exit from WPP he’s set up S4 Capital and the driving force behind their strategy is faster, better, cheaper.
+Since his exit from WPP he’s set up S4 Capital and the driving force behind their strategy is faster, better, and cheaper.
 It was a fascinating hour listening to him talk about the failings of the advertising industry.
 In particular his thoughts on how S4 is exploiting the way in which an industry that prides itself on looking forward is so firmly rooted in the past.

 content creation - disruptive innovation

 Vermillion Films were there because we’ve recently re-joined the APA, the organisation that represents advertising production companies but with a strong focus on the larger companies doing the $1M Nike commercials.
 It’s an industry that’s caught the same cold as the advertising industry.
 To a certain extent, it has struggled to move on from the huge margins and absolute control of the 1980s.
 The fact that smaller content creators and video production companies are eating their lunch is the sixpence these huge ships are trying to turn on now.
 A closer look at this phenomenon can be found in Clayton Christensen’s disruptive innovation book.
 The case study on US steel mills and how Intel leveraged them for huge profits is fascinating.
 The book is great but the case study is here.